Functional Features of Built-In Kitchen Trash Bin Pull-Outs

-What is a Kitchen Trash Bin Pull-Out?
+What Is a Built-In Kitchen Trash Bin Pull-Out?

 A pull-out kitchen bin is an integrated storage solution in which one or more trash bins are mounted inside a cabinet on sturdy rails or tracks.
 Instead of placing a separate trash bin in a visible spot, a pull-out bin lets you hide the waste collection system inside the cabinet while maintaining clean lines and a minimalist look.
 This feature is especially valuable in minimalist kitchens where cabinet organization is a top priority.